-Start the day by visiting Kinkakuji Temple, also known as the Golden Pavilion due to its gold-plated exterior.
-Then, stroll through Nishiki Market, dubbed 'Kyoto's kitchen', where there are many interesting food and sake stores to explore.
-Arrive back at your hotel and spend the afternoon at leisure until dinner tonight at a local restaurant.
+Visit the beautiful Kinkakuji Temple, also known as the Golden Pavilion due to its gold-plated exterior. one of Kyoto's most iconic photo opportunities

+Stroll through Nishiki Market, dubbed 'Kyoto's kitchen', where there are many interesting food and sake stores to explore.